16 Best Books on Leadership Styles

 Get this book

-Who’s it for: Managers who are trying to adapt to the latest in leadership theory.
+Who’s it for: Those who are trying to put theory into practice.

 Get this book